ashishgurung3579/automated-compliance-mapping/ReadMe.md

 data/mappings/sbert_similarity_matrix.npy
 ```

-What each file means:
+Short Description of the created file.

-- `sbert_output.csv`: predicted mappings from SBERT.
+- `sbert_output.csv`: it is for predicted mappings from SBERT.
-- `sbert_similarity_matrix.npy`: raw similarity matrix for all 4,968 pairs.
+- `sbert_similarity_matrix.npy`: It is for raw similarity matrix for all 4,968 pairs.

 ---

 ## 9. Mapping Method 3 - BERT Mapping

-Script:
+Used Script:

 ```text
 src/mapping/bert_mapping.py